availproject/avail-uncharted/grants/grants.md

     - **[Learn more about the Contributor Grant process here](https://github.com/availproject/avail-uncharted/blob/main/grants/Open%20Source%20Contributors/contributor-grants.md)**
     - **[View active Avail Uncharted Projects here ](https://github.com/availproject/avail-uncharted/tree/main#%EF%B8%8F-active-projects-%EF%B8%8F)**

 Interested in contributing to any of the Uncharted projects but not sure how to start?

-Join our Avail Uncharted Developer Community to get onboarded to a project you want to help with.
+Join our [Avail Uncharted Developer Community](https://t.me/avail_uncharted) to get onboarded to a project you want to help with or hop onto our [Discord in the #avail-uncharted channel.](https://discord.gg/availproject)

 ![image](https://github.com/availproject/avail-uncharted/assets/66296664/8ba52208-e993-40b8-9eb3-5162edd6d5fb)

-Have any queries regarding the program?
-Hop onto our [Discord in the #avail-uncharted channel](https://discord.gg/availproject) or [reach out to us](https://airtable.com/app3uGEo7mZ5jbIfW/pagx1Wk6Fa1tEgqH8/form)